Happy Money features

 Fees and penalties

-The application process is straightforward and fast.
-Enter basic information including your name, address, income, and if you rent or own.
+Next, use the online tool to check your rate.
+Enter basic information, including your name, date of birth, address, phone number and annual income.
 You’ll also be asked how much your monthly housing costs are, if any.

-Payoff then will conduct a “soft” credit check, which won’t impact your credit rating.
-Then, they’ll tell you how much they suggest you borrow to pay off your credit card debt.
+Happy Money will conduct a soft credit check, which won’t impact your credit rating.
+Then it’ll tell you how much it suggests you borrow to pay off your credit card debt.
 If you potentially qualify for a loan, you can sort through loan offers by monthly payment amounts or by APR.

-If you select one of the displayed offers, Payoff will direct you to a more detailed application where you’ll have to provide your employment information, Social Security number and bank account information.
-You’ll also have to upload two recent pay stubs, a copy of your ID, and a recent bank statement.
+If you select one of the displayed offers, Happy Money will direct you to a more detailed application, where you’ll have to provide your employment information, Social Security number and bank account information.
+You’ll also have to upload the following documents:

->Before finalizing your loan, Payoff, like all lenders, will do a “hard” credit check, which can adversely impact your credit score.
+>Before finalizing your loan, Happy Money, like all lenders, will do a hard credit check, which can temporarily lower your credit score.
 If approved, the loan proceeds will be sent electronically to your bank account.

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.